Documentation

 DOM morphing updates the existing DOM to match the new content instead of replacing it entirely.
 This preserves focus, input values, scroll positions, CSS transitions, and video playback state.

-µJS auto-detects the idiomorph library.
 When idiomorph is available on the page, µJS uses it for morphing automatically.
+No configuration needed.

 mu.init({ morph: false });